Barangay Ginebra San Miguel: 1979–1983: Gilbey's Gin/St. George Whiskies/Gilbey's Gin Gimlets

-The Jaworski era (1984–1998)
+1984–1998: The Jaworski era

-Gilbey's Gin Tonics (1984)
+1984: Gilbey's Gin Tonics

 Before the 1984 season, Toyota announced its departure from the league after winning nine titles in nine seasons.
 As part of an agreement with new team Beer Hausen, the rights of the Toyota players were acquired by Beer Hausen.
 The team, owned by Lucio Tan, was entering its first year in the PBA.
 Jaworski, Francis Arnaiz, Arnie Tuadles and Chito Loyzaga refused to join Beer Hausen.
 The internal feud between Jaworski and Fernandez, which had been simmering for several years, became public.
 With this development, Gilbey's accepted Jaworski and Arnaiz; Tuadles and Loyzaga joined Great Taste; while the rest of the Toyota players, led by Fernandez, joined Beer Hausen.
 Jaworski and Arnaiz turned the moribund franchise into a competitive team almost overnight when in the first conference of the 1984 season, the All-Filipino Conference, they led the team to the finals against Crispa.

-Ginebra San Miguel (1985–1988)
+1985–1988: Ginebra San Miguel and the birth of "Never-Say-Die"

 By 1985, Gilbey's was renamed as Ginebra San Miguel.
 However, the team failed to enter the finals in each of the three conferences, showing only a strong finish in the Reinforced Conference.

-The birth of "Never-Say-Die"

 On October 22, 1985, in a game against Northern Cement (NCC), Jaworski was hit by an elbow from Jeff Moore late in the second quarter.
 He had to be brought to nearby Medical City's emergency room to get stitches on his lips.
 During the third quarter, NCC was leading when Jaworski returned to the bench.